Digital-Preservation-Finland/dpres-siptools/README.rst

 Please note that importing native files in a submission information package for the Finnish National Digital Preservation Services requires acceptance from the service beforehand.
-If you are plannig to use this feature, please contact to the service for more information.
+If you are planning to use this feature, please contact the service for more information.

 Provenance metadata in the packaging process
 --------------------------------------------